-With 2016 coming to an end and 2017 being right around the corner, we gathered the top five most-read stories on SuperintendentMagazine.com this year.
-From Arnold Palmer’s health to the U.S. Open Championship, we’ve found a mixture of great articles.
+With 2017 coming to an end and 2018 being right around the corner, we gathered the top five most-read stories on SuperintendentMagazine.com this year.
+We’ve got you covered from green speed to mowing patterns.

 Without some type of artistic mowing design, something would be missing.
 The mowing patterns are almost part of the allure.
 In the same respect, mowing patterns could be considered all fluff, like decorative icing on a cake.
 They’re eye candy, a visual treat.
 Or, is there more to mowing patterns than meets the eye?
 Do they actually serve a cultural maintenance purpose?
 We take a look at mowing patterns and what purpose they serve.